johnsonwr/digitalathlete/README.md

 <h3>Acknowledgements</h3>
 <table>
 <tr><td align="left">
+This project was partially supported by the
+<a href="https://www.arc.gov.au/">ARC Discovery Grant DP160101458</a>
+and an
+<a href="https://www.education.gov.au/research-training-program">Australian Government Research Training Program Scholarship</a>.
+<a href="https://developer.nvidia.com/academic_gpu_seeding">NVIDIA Corporation</a>
+is gratefully acknowledged for the GPU provision through its Hardware Grant Program,
+<a href="http://www.eigenvector.com/software/pls_toolbox.htm">Eigenvector Research</a>
+for the PLS_Toolbox licence, and
+<a href="http://www2.c-motion.com/products/visual3d">C-Motion Inc.</a>
-This project was partially supported by the ARC Discovery Grant DP160101458 and an Australian Government Research Training Program Scholarship.
-NVIDIA Corporation is gratefully acknowledged for the GPU provision through its Hardware Grant Program, Eigenvector Research for the PLS_Toolbox licence, and C-Motion Inc. for the Visual3D licence.
-Portions of data included in this study were funded by NHMRC grant 400937.
+for the Visual3D licence.
+Portions of data included in this study were funded by
+<a href="https://nhmrc.gov.au/funding">NHMRC grant 400937</a>.
 </td></tr>
 </table><br>